EarBuddyz 2.0 Review

 Attached to the top of this section is a curved hook, or “leg,” that gently pushes against the concha of your outer ear,just beneath your triangular fossa.

-Important note: In the Shop section of the EarBuddyz website, you’ll find images of their previous “dual-leg” design, which is what I’ve tested (see picture above).
-However, their Amazon listing now reflects an updated, single-leg design.
+Important note: In the Shop section of the EarBuddyz website, you’ll find images of their previous “dual-leg” design (see picture above).
+However, their Amazon listing reflects an updated, single-leg design.

-I contacted Keybudz customer support and verified that the single-leg option is what’s currently sold to customers.
+I contacted Keybudz customer support and verified that the single-leg design is the only option currently available, and is what I received when recently refreshing my supply.

 Together, Keybudz advertises they’ve created a fit that your ears will love, along with one that helps improve ambient noise isolation.